biopragmatics/bioregistry/exports/contexts/README.md

 - Changes to the Prescriptive Context Governance must be solicited via the Bioregistry's public issue tracker and approved by the Bioregistry Review Team.

+### How to Edit

+The `contexts.json` file can be edited in the following ways:

+1. Click [here](https://github.com/biopragmatics/bioregistry/edit/main/src/bioregistry/data/collections.json) to edit on GitHub
+2. Make a fork and issue a pull request
+3. Open an issue

+Be sure to @ all of the maintainers listed in the context in all issues and pull requests.